Indiana Court Records

 What Are Felony Traffic Violations In Indiana?

 Legal processes for felonies are conducted in criminal court, with the possibility of harsh sentences of thousands of dollars in fines and multiple years in prison.
-According to the state criminal law, felonies are punishable with prison sentences from 6 months to 40 years in prison and monetary penalties of up to $10,000.
+According to the state criminal law, felonies may be punished with prison sentences from 6 months to 40 years in prison and monetary penalties of up to $10,000.
 The penalties assigned depend on the level or class of the felony committed, and the individual’s criminal history.

-For instance, a DUI traffic violation becomes a felony if it involves the injury or death of another individual or if the individual has prior DUI convictions within a period of 5-10 years.
+For instance, a DUI traffic violation may become a felony if it involves the injury or death of another individual or if the individual has prior DUI convictions within a period of 5-10 years.
 Such individuals may be designated as Habitual Traffic Offenders or Violators.

 Most felony traffic offenses result in loss of driving privileges.
 The government directs the Bureau of Motor Vehicles (BMV) to suspend the individual’s license for five years, ten years, or life depending on its severity.